 COVID-19 in Sask.: Here's what we know ahead of the province's next update

-Specimens to be tested for COVID-19 are seen at LifeLabs after being logged upon receipt at the company’s lab, in Surrey, B.C., March 26, 2020.
-THE CANADIAN PRESS/Darryl Dyck

-REGINA -- Here’s what we know about COVID-19 in the province ahead of Tuesday afternoon’s next update.
+REGINA -- Here’s what we know about COVID-19 in Saskatchewan ahead of the province’s next case update.

 SASKATCHEWAN CASES

-Active cases in Saskatchewan dropped below 100 for the first time since July 16.

-The three new cases are located in the north west zone, according to a news release.

-There are five people in hospital.
-One person is receiving inpatient care in Saskatoon and four people are in intensive care in Saskatoon.
+Four people are in hospital.
+One person is receiving inpatient care in Saskatoon.
+Three people are in intensive care, all in Saskatoon.